Introduction-to-Computer-Engineering/screensavers-for-the-micro-bit-ZenBoba/README.md

 ### [Screen_Savers v0.1](https://github.com/Introduction-to-Computer-Engineering/screensavers-for-the-micro-bit-ZenBoba/blob/master/Screen_Savers.js)

 This screensaver builds vertical and horizontal pillar, one at a time, and fades them away.
-Shake the microbit to activate.
+Tilt the microbit left to activate.

 ### SS 2